12 Essential Virtual Assistant Interview Questions

 Discover the unexpected perks of remote work for your health today!

 Pre-screening is crucial for hiring virtual assistants.
 Use tools like questionnaires and ask about organization and work-life balance.
-This info helps make an informed choice.
-Evaluate candidates well to find the ideal VA for you.
+This information helps make an informed choice about your next VA.

 “People are not your most important asset.
 The right people are.”